Liquidity Events & Exit Planning | Intentional LLC | Fort Mill, SC

 The whiplash of sudden wealth

-There is no roadmap for what it feels like to go from building something to being paid for it.
-The emotional reality of a liquidity event, the relief, the grief, the disorientation, is real and it affects every financial decision that follows.
+There is no roadmap for what it feels like to go from building something every day to being paid for it and walking away.
+The emotional reality of a liquidity event, the relief, the grief, the disorientation, is real.
+And it affects every financial decision that follows.
+Golf is fun for a while.
+Then it gets old.
+The freedom you spent years earning starts to feel like a question you don't know how to answer.

 Identity